MoniPar/reclaimed-treasures/README.md

 **Home Page Content**

 The Home Page displays further content which gives the user an outline of what the business is about.
-It includes 3 cards each displaying an icon, a heading and some text giving more detail about the business.
+It includes three cards, each displaying an icon, a heading and some text giving more detail about the business.
 Each card also has a button which directs the user to more information throughout the site’s pages.
-All 3 buttons have a hover and focus effect to show the user that they are interactive elements.
+All three buttons have a hover and focus effect to show the user that they are interactive elements.

 <details>
 <summary>Click to view screenshots</summary>